spirosoik/terraform-azure-modules/README.md

 Terraform modules for Azure
 ===========

-This repo includes reusable modules for Azure for quick servers spin up with the followings:
+This repo includes reusable terraform modules for Azure for quick servers spin up.

 This repo also shows a folder structure based on app and environment level.
 More specific:
 `<app-name>/<level>` -> `example.com/production`, `example.com/staging` etc.